ethicsai/ethical-gardeners/docs/source/tutorials/extend.rst

 ^^^^^^^^^^^^^^^^^

 * :py:mod:`~ethicalgardeners.action` defines the enumeration of possible actions
-* :py:mod:`~ethicalgardeners.actionhandler` implements action handling
+* :py:class:`~ethicalgardeners.actionhandler.ActionHandler` implements action handling

 How to Add New Actions
 ^^^^^^^^^^^^^^^^^^^^^^